 Results 1–10 of 26 for "Psychology Topic"X related to "Researchers pinpoint brain areas..."
-Refine Your Search Refine Your Search TopicHuman rights (3)Therapy (3)Trauma (3)Emotional health (2)Violence (2) 17 more... [+] Addictions (1)Aging (1)Alzheimer's (1)Bipolar disorder (1)Bullying (1)Depression (1)Ethics (1)Hate crimes (1)Law & psychology (1)Military (1)Natural disasters (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexual abuse (1)Stress (1)Teens (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 26 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 2.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Trauma (3) 29 more... [+] Human rights (2)Law & psychology (2)Sport & exercise (2)Stress (2)Violence (2)Addictions (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Disability (1)Education (1)Hate crimes (1)Intelligence (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexual abuse (1)Sleep (1)Socioeconomic status (1)Teens (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 26 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 2.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
 Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 3.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 4.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 4.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.
-Psychology Topic 6.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 7.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 10.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Psychology Topic"X related to "Researchers pinpoint brain areas..."
+Psychology Topic 5.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 6.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 7.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 8.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 9.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Reactions such as shock and denial are typical.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 10.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Psychology Topic"X related to "Researchers pinpoint brain areas..."